syncfusion-content/blazor-docs/blazor/dropdown-list/multicolumn.md

 ---
-Layout: Post
+layout: post
-Title: Multicolumn in Blazor DropDown List Component | Syncfusion
+title: Multicolumn in Blazor DropDown List Component | Syncfusion
-Description: Checkout and learn here all about Multicolumn in Syncfusion Blazor DropDown List component and much more.
+description: Checkout and learn here all about Multicolumn in Syncfusion Blazor DropDown List component and much more.
-Platform: Blazor
+platform: Blazor
-Control: DropDown List
+control: DropDown List
-Documentation: UG
+documentation: ug
 ---

 # Multicolumn in Dropdown List